-Ethics, safety, and trust in People Analytics – best practices and examples to draw inspiration from
+Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 People director | People Analyst

-Ethics, safety, and trust in People Analytics – best practices and examples to draw inspiration from
+Ethics, safety, and trust in Workplace Analytics – best practices and examples to draw inspiration from

 Best practices for ensuring your PA is run ethically and safely